MeasureAuthoringTool/health-data-standards/resources/qdm_hqmf_r2.1_patterns/qdm_4.2/immunization.md

 Immunizations ([QDM-87](http://jira.oncprojectracking.org/browse/QDM-87)\)
 ==========================================================================

-**NOTE: These patterns should be considered DRAFT, as they are still awaiting confirmation for correctness.**

 The QDM User Group has proposed that Immunizations be represented using their own data types (as opposed to using the Medication data types).
 This introduces new templates for the following data types: `Immunization, Administered`, `Immunization, Order`, `Immunization, Allergy`, and `Immunization, Intolerance`.
 These will be in a new QDM `Immunization` category.

 > Immunization represents vaccines administered to patients in healthcare settings, but does not include non-vaccine agents.